-In February 2004, the Company adopted a Code of Ethics, which it will continuously update, in which it clearly and explicitly sets out the above-mentioned principles and the mission and values according to which the Group's employees must operate.
+In 2004, the Company adopted a Code of Ethics, which it will continuously update, in which it clearly and explicitly sets out the above-mentioned principles and the mission and values according to which the Group's employees must operate.

-For a complete description of the policies relating to sustainability and social responsibility, such as rules of conduct that are key to the Group's growth, please refer to the relevant section of the annual financial statements and the sustainability reports published on the Company's website.
+For a complete description of the policies relating to sustainability and social responsibility, such as rules of conduct that are key to the Group's growth, please refer to the relevant section of the annual non-financial statement contained in the 2018 sustainability report approved by the Board of Directors and published on the Company's website.

-2. Information on ownership structure (pursuant to article 123-bis of the TUF) at 31 December 2017 a) Structure of the share capital
+2. Information on ownership structure (pursuant to article 123-bis of the TUF) at 31 December 2018 a) Structure of the share capital

-Amount of subscribed and paid-up share capital: € 58,080,000.00.
+Amount of subscribed and paid-up share capital: €58,080,000.
 Categories of shares comprising share capital:

-Category Number of shares % of share capital Listed (specify markets)/non-listed Rights and obligations Ordinary shares 580,800,000 100% Listed on the Italian stock market (FTSE MIB index) See the following articles of the Articles of Association: article 5 (nominal value), article 6 (voting rights), article 8 (option rights), article 9 (new shares), article 11 (attendance at Shareholders' Meetings), article 12 (appointment of secretary), article 13 (withdrawal rights), article 14 (appointment of the Board of Directors), article 27 (appointment of the Board of Statutory Auditors), article 30 (advance dividend payments), article 31 (dividend payments), article 32 (domicile) and article 33 (liquidation).
+Category Number of shares % of share capital Listed (specify markets)/ non-listed Rights and obligations Ordinary shares 1,161,600,000 100% Listed on the Italian stock market (FTSE MIB index) See the following articles of the Articles of Association: article 5 (nominal value), article 6 (voting rights), article 8 (option rights), article 9 (new shares), article 11 (attendance at Shareholders' Meetings), article 12 (appointment of secretary), article 13 (withdrawal rights), article 14 (appointment of the Board of Directors), article 27 (appointment of the Board of Statutory Auditors), article 30 (interim dividend payments), article 31 (dividend payments), article 32 (domicile) and article 33 (liquidation).